Bionif92/Cursos-de-Programacion/Javascript.md

 See on MDN if geolocation api works on the popular browsers: it does

 To use google maps:
-Search on google, google maps sdk,
+Search on google, google maps javascript Api
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwMDUzNTI3NjYsLTEwMDU4NjcxMjAsMT
-AyNDM0MzUxOCwyMTIxMTY4NDQ1LDQ3NzUwNDYyNF19
+eyJoaXN0b3J5IjpbMTczMjEzNDY3OV19
 -->